BOARD OF DIRECTORS

 Anne Hamburger has a long track record of spearheading cultural innovation and entrepreneurship.
 She founded and led En Garde Arts from 1985 through 1999 — pioneering site-specific theatre in New York, with Edwin Booth and Lee Reynolds Awards recognizing her work — and relaunched the company in 2014.
 Anne became Artistic Director of La Jolla Playhouse in 1999, developing the future Tony Award-winning musicals Thoroughly Modern Millie and Spring Awakening, before serving as an Executive Vice President at Disney and leading the creative development and production of all the major stage shows for the parks worldwide.
 Featuring the talent of such respected theatre artists as Francesca Zambello and Bobby Lopez and Kristen Anderson-Lopez, many of the shows developed under her near decade-long tenure are still running today.
 Anne is a member of the League of Professional Theatre Women and is the recipient of an Exceptional Merit in Media Award from the National Political Women’s Caucus.
-She graduated with a Master of Fine Arts degree from the Yale School of Drama and is currently adjunct faculty for the graduate Theatre Program at Columbia University School of the Arts.
+She graduated with a Master of Fine Arts degree from the Yale School of Drama.

 Phyllis Lee (Board Member)